LowieHuyghe/edmunds-python/docs/gettingstarted/migrations.md

 ### Models

-Models are used by Flask-Migrate to describe your database structure.
+Models of SQLAlchemy are used by Flask-Migrate to describe your database structure.
 Add your model to `app.models` so they are picked up by the
 migration-service:
 ```python
 # app/models/mymodel.py